Serving Throughout New York, New Jersey, Pennsylvania & Florida

 The basis of a sexual harassment suit is whether the conduct was unwelcomed.
 The Court gives no affect to whether the sex-related conduct was “voluntary,’ in the sense that the complainant was not forced to participate against her will, but rather the inquiry should be whether the sexual advances were unwelcomed.
 The Court acknowledges that sexual attraction plays a role in day-to-day social exchanges.
 Noting that the difference between invited, uninvited-but –welcome, offensive-but-tolerated, and flatly rejected sexual advances are difficult to discern.
 The Court attempted to draw a line in the sand by stating that unwelcomed conduct is conduct which the employee did not solicit or incite and that the employee regarded the conduct as undesirable or offensive.
 The court will look at a totality of the circumstances to determine whether the conduct is unwelcomed.
 The Court has noted that it is a lot stronger claim when the employee has made formal complaints and protests.
 In regards to unwelcomed conduct, the Court also looks at whether the victims conduct was consistent, or in consistent with her assertion that the conduct was unwelcome.

-Generally, tangible employment actions are acts which are undertaken that can significantly change another employees employment status, such as hiring, firing, promoting, demoting and reassigning.
-While that supervisor may not have final say in the tangible employment action, the Court has held that as long as the individual’s recommendation is given substantial weight by the final decision makers, then the individual is a supervisor within the meaning of the statute.
+Generally, tangible employment actions are acts that are undertaken that can significantly change another employee’s employment status, such as hiring, firing, promoting, demoting and reassigning.
+While that supervisor may not have the final say in the tangible employment action, the Court has held that as long as the individual’s recommendation is given substantial weight by the final decision-makers, then the individual is a supervisor within the meaning of the statute.

 In order to establish a claim under the statute, an individual must show a causal link between the harassment and the tangible employment action.
 Once an employee makes a prima facie case for discrimination, the burden shifts to the employer to show a nondiscriminatory reason for the tangible employment action.
 If an employer can show a nondiscriminatory reason for the tangible employment action, then it is the responsibility of the individual to show that the nondiscriminatory reason was a mere pretext for the actual discriminatory reason for the tangible employment actions.